We answer your most frequently asked questions

 Fear of the unknown scares many travelers from taking the trip, planning their journey, or traveling independently.
 Taking ownership of the trip and planning puts you back in control and removes much of the unknown.
 Ryan does all our itinerary and planning.
 It also adds to the adventure and provides confidence in areas he felt vulnerable.
 The excitement that comes with planning.
 Reduces those vulnerabilities.
 Ryan thrives when traveling.
 His stature, confidence, demeanor, and smile are much greater overseas.
 It remains with him long after he returns home.

 How did we overcome these barriers to travel?
 Refuse to let it win and not be afraid to ask for help.
 We are learning ways to recognize and manage problems when they arise.
 Everyone can overcome their travel phobias with determination and sometimes a little help from a friend.
 It might not be easy, and there will be bumps in the road, but we are fully confident of your ability to do so.

 Joelle will write more on this and other health barriers when traveling.

-If you have any suggestions for our frequently asked questions page, please feel free to enter them below.
-You are always welcome to provide feedback, content suggestions, introduce yourself, and share your personal travel stories with us.
+If you have any suggestions for our frequently asked questions page, please enter them below.
+You are always welcome to provide feedback, and content suggestions, introduce yourself, and share your personal travel stories with us.